 speaker

 Mark Berger

 Also, Flight has a huge presence in China, and they're also on that 919.
-Does the fact that you are a much larger company and carry a little more heft allow Flight to be able to generate more business from more carriers in China, or you get additional more business in China due to Flight's position in there?
+Does the fact that you are a much larger company and carry a little more heft uh, allow flight to be able to generate more business from more carriers in China, or you get additional more business in China due to flights positioned in there.

 speaker

-President and CEO of Ferrand Technology Group Corporation
+President and CEO of Foreign Technology Group Corporation

-I don't know, we're working on that.
-We brought all the sales guys in and sat with them back in January, including their sales guy from China.
-Separately, we actually had a meeting in China with their sales guy and our sales guy.
-We looked at all of these opportunities, again, pretty early on to know what the upside potential is.
-As I said, just generally for the two companies, Flight's selling into the airlines, we're selling into the OEM market.
+Right.
+Um, I don't know.
+We're working on that.
+Definitely.
+You know, we brought all the sales guys in and sat with them, um, you know, back in January, including their sales guy from China, um, And, you know, separately, we actually had a meeting in China with their sales guy and our sales guy.
+And we looked at all of these opportunities, again, pretty early on to know what the upside potential is.
+But, you know, as I said, just generally for the two companies, so flights selling into the airlines, we're selling into the OEM market.
 Both of those exist in China.
-Is there opportunities to grow, to sell their product into the OEM, or to sell some of our stuff into the aftermarket?
+And so, yeah.
+Is there opportunities to grow, to sell their product into the OEM or to sell some of our stuff into the aftermarket?
 We'll see, but that's definitely on the list.
-Again, if I go back to what I said a second ago, for their Edge product, they believe, and I've seen the data, that there is significant upside opportunities to sell Edge into China.
+And again, if I go back to what I said a second ago, for their Edge product, they believe, and I've seen the data, that there is significant upside opportunities to sell edge into China.
 It's one of the priority markets, one of the markets with the most number of aircraft that could use this product.
-We're looking at all these things, but I am hoping and expecting we can grow our market share in China between what FTG did and what Flight does.
+So, you know, we're looking at all these things, but I am hoping and expecting we can grow our market share in China between what FTG did and what flight does.
 If we can put it all together, yeah, there's definitely some upside we need to take advantage of.

+speaker